stadust/demonlist-guidelines/220_eligibility/600_uc_records.md

 # Under Consideration Records{id=uc-records}

-Although this classification is used for records that are potentially illegitimate, the list team also marks records as Under Consideration (UC) if a certain aspect of a legitimate run may or may not quality under these eligibility guidelines.
+Although this classification is used for records that are potentially illegitimate, the list team also marks records as Under Consideration (UC) if a certain aspect of a legitimate run may or may not qualify under these eligibility guidelines.

 For instance, the record may feature a custom LDM, bug fix, or skip that requires additional verification before we can add it to the list.